-EMDR therapy combines different elements to maximize treatment effects.
-In the treatment of trauma with EMDR, Dr. Z utilizes the theory, sequence of treatment, and research on protocols and active mechanisms as developed by Dr. Francine Shapiro and outlined in her clinical manual, Eye movement desensitization and reprocessing: Basic principles, protocols and procedures, which is the gold standard for this type of psychotherapy.
+EMDR therapy combines different elements to maximize its beneficial treatment effects.
+In the treatment of trauma with EMDR, I utilize the theory, sequence of treatment, and research on protocols and active mechanisms as developed by Dr. Francine Shapiro and outlined in her clinical manual, Eye movement desensitization and reprocessing: Basic principles, protocols and procedures, which is the gold standard for this type of psychotherapy.
 EMDR involves attention to three time periods: the past, present, and future.
-Focus is on past disturbing memories and related events, current situations that cause distress, and the present development of skills and attitudes needed for positive future actions.
-In EMDR therapy, these items are addressed using an eight-phase treatment protocol.
+The focus is sequentially shifted from past disturbing memories and related events, to the current situations that cause distress, and onto the development of skills and attitudes needed for a better future.
+In EMDR therapy, this process unfolds over an 8-phase treatment protocol.

 The first phase is a history-taking session.
-The therapist assesses the client’s readiness and develops a treatment plan.
-Client and therapist identify possible targets for EMDR processing.
+I assess your readiness and develop a treatment plan.
+Together, we identify possible targets for EMDR processing.
 These include distressing memories and current situations that cause emotional distress.
 Other targets may include related incidents in the past.
-Emphasis is placed on the development of specific skills and behaviors that will be needed by the client in future situations.
+Emphasis is placed on the development of specific skills and behaviors that you will need in future situations.

-During the second phase of treatment, the therapist ensures that the client has several different ways of handling emotional distress.
-The therapist may teach the client a variety of imagery and stress reduction techniques the client can use during and between sessions.
+During the second phase of treatment, I make sure you have several different ways of handling emotional distress.
+I may teach you a variety of imagery and stress reduction techniques that you can use during and between sessions.
 A goal of EMDR is to produce rapid and effective change while the client maintains equilibrium during and between sessions.

 Phases 3, 4, 5 and 6

 In phases three, four, five and six, a target is identified and processed using EMDR procedures.
-The therapist assists the client in identifying three things:
+I will assist you in identifying three things: